DACF Home → Bureaus & Programs → Maine Natural Areas Program → Communities, Plants, and Animals → Rare Plants → Paronychia argyrocoma

 Conservation considerations: Heavy recreational use of the sandy habitats where this occurs has degraded the habitat in some locations and continued heavy use will be detrimental to the plant populations.
 On some rocky habitats, this species has declined apparently due to heavy hiking pressure.

-For more information, see the New England Wild Flower Society's Conservation Plan for Paronychia argyrocoma-pdf link-152 KB.
+For more information, see the Native Plant Trust's Conservation Plan for Paronychia argyrocoma.